Cleanup Company Takes On The Burden

 According to the Bio Management Northwest website, meth residue coats the surfaces in homes and over exposure to the chemicals can result in liver and kidney damage, neurological problems, and an increased risked of cancer.

-“I would highly recommend testing for methamphetamine when buying a house,” Wilson said.
+“I would highly recommend testing for methamphetamine when buying a house,” BIONW said.
 “We find, a lot of the times, a family will buy a house and a neighbor will come over and tell them there was a lot of drug use done there.”

 Crime Scene Cleanup

-“There’s nothing like when you come up to a scene and there’s people who have lost a loved one and you’re helping to guide them through the process,” Stavros said.
+“There’s nothing like when you come up to a scene and there’s people who have lost a loved one and you’re helping to guide them through the process,” BIONW said.
 “They’re already traumatized and just the thought of them going through the process of cleaning up after a suicide or unattended death is a scarring event.
 There’s a lot of personal reward for helping people.”